 We have incurred losses from operations in each year since our inception.
-Our net losses were \$15.7 million and \$14.0 million for the six months ended June 30, 2022 and 2021, respectively.
-At June 30, 2022, we had an accumulated deficit of \$223.5 million.
+Our net losses were \$22.1 million and \$21.0 million for the nine months ended September 30, 2022 and 2021, respectively.
+At September 30, 2022, we had an accumulated deficit of \$229.9 million.

 We expect to continue to incur significant expenses and operating losses for at least the next several years.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.
-We expect our expenses to remain relatively constant in 2022 as we:
+We expect our total expenses to remain relatively constant for the remainder of 2022 as we:

-- continue to enroll the ENVASARC trial and initiate a Phase 1/2 clinical trial of YH001 in combination with envafolimab in certain sarcoma subtypes; - continue our research and development efforts; - in-license additional product candidates for development and commercialization; - seek regulatory approvals for product candidates that successfully complete clinical trials; and - incur legal expenses in connection with the arbitration on the TJ004309 Agreement and Bispecific Agreement.
+- continue to enroll the ENVASARC trial and initiate a Phase 1/2 clinical trial of YH001 in combination with envafolimab in certain sarcoma subtypes; - continue our research and development efforts; - in-license additional product candidates for development and commercialization; and - seek regulatory approvals for product candidates that successfully complete clinical trials.